-If it's been a few years since you completed your estate plan, chances are your will, trust or other estate planning documents could need updating.
+If it's been more than a few years since you completed your estate plan, chances are your will, trust or other estate planning documents could need updating.
 Reviewing your estate plan is probably not one of your favorite activities, but my review plan will make it easier than you may expect.
 Run through these questions to determine if your estate plan may need updating.
 Also, call me at 415-235-9162 to schedule a free consultation and we can talk about whether your current plan needs some updating.

 1. Are you missing critical plan components?

 I recommend, at a minimum, that all clients have a will, a financial power of attorney and an advanced medical directive that have been reviewed by an attorney within the last 10 years and subsequent to any major life event (marriage, divorce, birth, relocation, etc.).